James Clear Habit Quote by KMD Marketing and Design

 Consistency is key.

-It means, just like with anything, if you start small and keep this going daily, you will see the compound interest of your effort’s payoff.
+It means, just like anything, if you start small and keep this going daily, you will see the compound interest of your effort’s payoff.
 Marketing is not an on/off deal.
 Don’t treat acquiring new customers and new business like you may treat a diet.
 Consistent efforts, quality, and quantity in your message will add value over time.
 Additionally, consistency will give you the leads you want, turn leads into paying customers, and increase customer engagement and spending.

-It’s easy to convince yourself that posting on social media matters when it’s convenient for you or you have an occasional promotion, and it’s a common lie that we tell ourselves that not being consistent in our social media presence, email campaigns, blogs or various print efforts definitely won’t feel like something that will directly affect your sales whatsoever—but I promise… taking the time to draw awareness to your company and brand consistency is one of the best ways to incorporate daily efforts to attract and build relationships both online and offline with your perfect clients and customers.
-And it’s one of those things that fall by the wayside during economic downturns or you’re in the fast and furious rush of busy seasons.
+It’s easy to convince yourself that posting on social media matters when it’s convenient for you or you have an occasional promotion.
+It’s a common lie that we tell ourselves that not being consistent in our social media presence, email campaigns, blogs or various print efforts definitely won’t feel like something that will directly affect your sales whatsoever—but I promise… taking the time to draw awareness to your company and brand consistency is one of the best ways to incorporate daily efforts to attract and build relationships both online and offline with your perfect clients and customers.
+And it’s one of those things that fall by the wayside during economic downturns, or you’re in the fast and furious rush of busy seasons.

-As a result, if you want to grow and are serious about your business and your purpose, you need to market your business- if you want to stay in business.
+As a result, if you want to grow and are serious about your business and purpose, you need to market your business- if you want to stay in business.
 Viewing marketing as an investment vs. an expense may be the difference between getting results.

 “improving by 1 percent isn’t particularly notable- sometimes it isn’t even noticeable- but it can be far more meaningful, especially in the long run”. – James Clear